 Clinical Services Workshops

-Groups will be conducted for one hour per week for 8 weeks and take place via Zoom.
-Groups have a maximum capacity of 6 participants, and each participant must commit to attend all 8 sessions.
+The summer sessions that will begin in July.
+Groups have a maximum capacity of 8 participants, and each participant must commit to attend all sessions.

-All groups will be led by a licensed clinician, Christine O’Gara, with support from Robert Smith for at least two of the sessions.
-The focus of the social skills groups will include direct and explicit teaching of specific social skills in a small group format that is safe, fun and supportive.
+All groups will be led by a licensed clinician, Christine O’Gara, LMHC, with clinical oversight from Robert Smith, BCBA, LABA.
+The focus of the RISE groups will include direct and explicit teaching of specific social skills in a small group format that is safe, fun, and supportive.

 The structure of the small group will allow participants to develop and practice skills utilizing modeling, role-play, prompting, shaping and reinforcement techniques.
 Group members will receive constructive and supportive feedback from staff and peers.
-Skills taught will assist residents in developing and maintaining social connections and improve overall social functioning.
-LIFE staff will be provided with current social skill targets and methods for prompting, supporting and reinforcing targets outside of the group setting.
+Skills taught will assist residents in developing and maintaining social connections, improve overall social functioning, increase functional independence and increase self-management/coping skills.
+LIFE staff will be provided with current social skill targets and methods for prompting, supporting, and reinforcing targets outside of the group setting.

 Cost to Attend

-$55 per session, plus a one-time assessment of $130, which will be conducted prior to the start of the R.I.S.E. sessions.
-Those who have already attended a R.I.S.E. group do not need to repeat the assessment.
+$60 per session, plus a one-time assessment of $145 for new participants, which will be conducted prior to the start of the R.I.S.E. sessions.
 Because these sessions are run by an LMHC, those with private insurance may be able to submit the paid invoice to their insurance for partial reimbursement of the cost of the sessions.

 Sessions will be filled on a first-come, first-served basis and in consideration of the formation of complimentary peer groupings.
-Wait lists are maintained and those who are already on the wait list will be among first served.
-Additional R.I.S.E. groups will be run throughout the year.
+Wait lists are maintained and those who are already on the wait list will be among the first served.
+The RISE sessions are 12 weeks in length, and there will be four RISE sessions run throughout the year.

 LIFE is pleased to announce an expansion in our clinical services.
 Under the direction of Robert S. Smith, M.A., M.Ed., Licensed Applied Behavior Analyst, Board Certified Behavior Analyst, LIFE will now be offering a full suite of behavioral services to enhance the lives of the individuals we serve.